Skip to main content

 • descriptors - This is an object containing descriptors for each route with the route keys as its properties.
 The descriptor for a route can be accessed by descriptors[route.key].
 Each descriptor contains the following properties:

-• navigation - The navigation prop for the screen.
+• navigation - The navigation object for the screen.
 You don't need to pass this to the screen manually.
 But it's useful if we're rendering components outside the screen that need to receive navigation prop as well, such as a header component.

 • options - A getter which returns the options such as title for the screen if they are specified.